 Dennis Gruending is an Ottawa-based writer, a former Member of Parliament and author of the award-winning blog Pulpit and Politics.
 He has worked as a print and television journalist and radio host and has written six well-received books.

-His latest, published in October 2011, is Pulpit and Politics: Competing Religious Ideologies in Canadian Public Life.
-In it, Dennis examines the growing competition between religious progressives and conservatives for power and influence in Canadian politics.
+In Pulpit and Politics: Competing Religious Ideologies in Canadian Public Life, Dennis examines the growing competition between religious progressives and conservatives for power and influence in Canadian politics.

 Prior to serving as an MP, Dennis spent four years as Director of Information for the Canadian Conference of Catholic Bishops in Ottawa in the 1990s.